joker-b/botzo/_posts/2021-11-28-Browser-Pope.md

 The smooth center of those graphs represents the _core computational capacity_ of the available hardware over calendar time: months, years.
 The essential message of Moore's Law is that chip capacity grows more or less exponentially.
 That exponent is driven by the nature of the geometry of the chips, the materials used, and the tasks they're assigned to calculate.
 The noise portion of the graph (a mix of absolute and relative noises) represents varying applications, regulations, clever coders, etc. When variation between platform capabilities are small, these noisy factors dominate.

-I've split this idea into three curves where the capacities of a single local computer are shown outpacing the capacities of a browser running on that computer, and paralle, throughput-focused datacenter-based HPC (High Performance Computing) outpacing both.
+I've split this idea into three curves where the capacities of a single local computer are shown outpacing the capacities of a browser running on that computer, and parallel, throughput-focused datacenter-based HPC (High Performance Computing) outpacing both.
 While the specific exponents might historically vary, the basic orderings of these relationships aren't controversial.
 Despite all the best attempts at adding WASM, WebWorkers, WebGPU, etc, the browser simply can't keep up with its own local hardware while remaining general enough to be considered a browser.
 It wasn't designed for that, which is one reason why most of the bigger advances in web technology over the past decade or so have been about _developer_ productivity using tools like React, not about improving compute (we'll get back to that).

 If we extend the time scale the absolute noise mostly vanishes and the three signals start to show their differences clearly.